araobp/odl-app/doc/CHAPTER1.md

 #Note

-##Should I use OpenDaylight for my project?
+##Should you use OpenDaylight for your project?

 - OpenDaylight is NOT for developing such a small application.
 For the first time, it takes a long time just to build the project, because Maven downloads so many artifacts from maven repositories.
 - I observed that artifacts like "akka-remoting" and "level-db" were being downloaded.
 Why should I use Akka and LevelDB for such a small application?